 The festive season is upon us.
 A fun time celebrating with family and friends.
 Work parties, family and friends gatherings, Christmas shopping, inviting food and drinks, delicious desserts; it can drain our energy levels.

-At the same time, looking and feeling at your best is essential so with these simple but effective methods you will feel energised and fit, not only this festive season but on a regular basis.
+Looking and feeling at your best is essential.
+These simple but effective methods will help you feel energised and fit, not only this festive season but on a daily basis.

-Spending 15 to 20 minutes on yourself every morning will ensure you get into a daily routine before other commitments, and it will kickstart your metabolism for the rest of the day.
+Spend 15 to 20 minutes on yourself every morning to ensure you get into a daily routine before your other commitments.
+It will kickstart your metabolism for the rest of the day.

 1. Drink Plenty of Water